-Priory Hospital Romiley, located in Cheshire, is a 10-bedded, locked rehabilitation and recovery service for females of working age.
+Priory Hospital Romiley, located in Cheshire, is a 10-bedded, community focused rehabilitation and recovery service for females of working age.
 We support those who have a primary diagnosis of psychosis and/or affective disorders who may also have co-morbidities including post-traumatic stress disorder (PTSD), substance misuse issues, physical health difficulties and emotionally unstable personality disorder.

 Our primary purpose is to support patients to develop confidence, skills and independence whilst managing their mental health symptoms, in order to achieve a life worth living in the community or the least restrictive alternative.

 Focus on Safety

 Our absolute priority is to make sure we operate safe and effective services 24/7 and that all staff understand what is required of them to make that happen.
 Click here to read more.

 We use a recovery-based model of care which recognises the seven principles of recovery:

 Our service is patient-centred, comprehensive and collaborative and focuses on achieving realistic goals and ensuring an effective pathway to the community.